forever-efficient/fluffy-octo-spork/legal-assistant-n8n/SELF_HOSTED_SETUP.md

 1. Go to your Supabase project
 2. Open **SQL Editor**
-3. Copy and paste the contents of `database-schema.sql` (from your local files)
+3. Copy and paste the contents of `create-correct-vector-function.sql` (from your local files)
 4. Click **"Run"**

 ## Step 5: Configure Webhook (Automatic - Done by Setup Script)